 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X]
+Large accelerated filer [] Non-accelerated filer []